How to Replace Analog Thermostat with Digital?

 The power for some furnaces can be found directly on the boiler, generally with a toggle switch.

-It is also a great practice to switch your current analog stat all the way down prior to detaching.
+It is also a great practice to switch your current analog stat all the way down before detaching.

 Step 3: Remove the Cover From the Current Thermostat

 With the wires opened, you will be ready to test the wires with a circuit tester to confirm that the power is off.
 See the type and number of wires to discover your thermostat’s compatibility.
-Line thermostats will be with two thick wires, while a low voltage stat will be with anywhere from two to eight small-gauge wires.
+Line thermostats will have two thick wires, while a low-voltage stat will be with anywhere from two to eight small-gauge wires.

 Warning: Many older analog thermostats hold a glass tube of mercury.
-Mercury is regarded as a hazardous material and needs to be disposed of correctly.
+Mercury is a hazardous material and must be disposed of correctly.

 Step 4: Mark the Wires